 Mrs. Amory and her daughters continued to live at 83 Marlborough during the 1894-1895 season, but had moved to 233 Marlborough by the 1895-1896 season.

 83 Marlborough was not listed in the 1896 Blue Book.

-By the 1896-1897 winter season, 83 Marlborough was the home of banker and paper manufacturer Charles Fairchild and his wife, Elizabeth (Nelson) Fairchild.
+By the 1896-1897 winter season, 83 Marlborough was the home of investment banker and former paper manufacturer Charles Fairchild and his wife, Elizabeth (Nelson) Fairchild.
 They previously had lived in an apartment at the Hotel Agassiz at 191 Commonwealth.
+They also maintained a home in Belmont.
 They continued to live at 83 Marlborough in 1898, but had moved to New York City by 1899.